ThatGuyJamal/js-book/book/src/1/index.md

 # The Basics

-Alright, let's just right in with the basics of JavaScript.
-I will leave setting up your programming environment to you as this book is meant to be un-opinionated.
-However, if you are 100% new, you can use a website called [Programiz](https://www.programiz.com/javascript/online-compiler/) to get started and follow along.
+Alright, let's jump right in with the basics of JavaScript.
+I will leave configuring your programming environment to you as this book is meant to be un-opinionated.
+However, if you are unsure how to start, you can use a website called [Programiz](https://www.programiz.com/javascript/online-compiler/) to get started and follow along without any setup.

 ## Variables